GSA-TTS/identity-handbook/_articles/sprint-ceremonies.md

 stories as a team, discuss them, and prioritize them in the backlog.

-Frequently, the volume of new stories is too high for the team to review every single new story during refinement..
+Frequently, the volume of new stories is too high for the team to review every single new story during refinement.
 If a story seems especially important or has some context that needs discussion, team members should make a note to bring it up during this part of refinement.